HunterECampbell/dotfiles/README.md

 ## 7. Steam Settings

+> [!IMPORTANT]
+> Steam settings should automatically be setup when running `bootstrap.sh`.
+The below are setting references if needed.

 ### For faster steam load times, make sure to follow these steps:

 1. Open **Steam** (This will usually take a second if it's loading for the first time during a login session).